 Let yourself fall in love with paint, fabric, furniture… This will make products emotionally durable, this prolonging their life.
-It’s about avoiding buying things which are just ‘ok-ish’ as it will likely just get processed before it’s natural life is up.
-If you buy with love you’ll probably want to keep it until it falls apart (and then fix it).
+It’s about avoiding buying things which are just ‘ok-ish’ as they will likely just get processed before their natural life is up.
+If you buy with love you’ll probably want to keep it until it falls apart (and then fix it.
+See below).

-Rather than take old furniture to tips, charities like the British Heart foundation will take it away for you.
+Rather than take old furniture to tips, charities like the British Heart foundation will often take it away for you.
 Wouldn’t it be better for someone to be using it?
 It could be treasure to someone.
 If it’s not recyclable, don’t take it to the ‘general waste’ section at the tip.
-It’s an empty feeling.
+It would be an empty feeling.

 Second hand shops… Great for inspiration.
 Put aside some time to look around as part of your search.
 There are loads around and you just don’t know what you’ll find.
 Here’s a good list for Bristol we wrote a few months ago (and I have just updated).

 One really big thing we can do is to ask for change.
 If you aren’t happy with an organisation’s efforts in minimising their footprint, tell them, make it impossible for them to ignore.
 Some companies are taking out plastic entirely, using greener vehicles, choosing other greener companies as partners, working only within the UK.

 The biggest change must come from any businesses involved; retailers, manufacturers, builders, designers… everyone, to take more responsibility to find opportunities to reduce impact on the planet It seems painfully slow sometimes but we will get there, we hope.